manatlan/htag/docs/index.md

 ## Concept

+The concept is simple : you can create UI python classes, which inherits from `htag.Tag.<html_tag>` (which nativly render html/js/css).
+You can craft components, by reusing other components.
+Your main component is called the **htag app**.

-The **htag app**, the instance, is managed in python side (thru a [runner](runners)) ... and is rendered to client side (anything which can render html/js/css) thru simples **interactions** between the client side and the python side.
+And you run your **htag app**, with a [htag.runner](runners)) ... which will create an instance of it ... and htag (the renderer part) will manage **interactions** between the client side and the python side.
 At each states change in python side, the rendering changes are done on client side.
 The 2 sides are keeped synchronous !

-The only thing you'll have to do is to create a htag component.
-This component provides basic dom manipulations, to change its content and/or to bind events ....

 Of course, htag components can (or must) reuse htag components, and will enforce you to create them, to separate your UI logics... and build your own set of reusable components !
 That's why htag is more taggued as an "UI Toolkit to build UI tookit", than an "UI toolkit to build GUI".